Michae1CC/aws-cdk-examples/vpc-cloudwatch/README.md

 > 2 <accountid> <interface-id> <subnet-instance-ip> <desk-machine-ip> 0 0 1 7 588 1684675987 1684676042 ACCEPT OK
 ```

-For reference, the logs have the following default format
+For reference, the logs have the following default format:

 ```
 [version, accountid, interfaceid, srcaddr, dstaddr, srcport, dstport, protocol, packets, bytes, start, end, action, logstatus]
 ```

 As we can see, the logs align exactly with the pings we made in the terminal.
-Finally, run the following command to relinquish all the resources allocated in this tutorial.
+Finally, run the following command to destroy the stack and relinquish all the resources allocated in this tutorial.

 ```
 cdk destroy